The Ascension (Otep album)

 The Ascension (stylized as the_Ascension) is the third studio album by Otep.
 The original release date was set for March 20, 2007 through Capitol Records, however, the album was delayed indefinitely due to the merger with Virgin Records.

 The album debuted at number 81 on the Billboard 200 with 10,200 copies sold.

 Recording

 The album was partly recorded in New Orleans, Louisiana, where producer Dave Fortman was living.
 New Orleans, especially the 9th Ward was still affected by the effects of Hurricane Katrina.
-Otep said the area and while the songs were not influenced by the area, the mood of the album was.
+Otep said that while the songs were not influenced by the area, the mood of the album was.
+The band began recording the album in late July 2006, and it was completed by the end of the year.

 Several songs were written with Mudvayne guitarist Greg Tribbett, who Fortman had worked with in the past.

 Songs

 Confrontation

 Otep explained the song to KNAC.com:

 "It was about writing a protest anthem to stand up, speak out and strike back.
 To celebrate the unique opportunity that we have here in America.
 You can do anything to have your voice be heard in this country, that’s the beauty of this country.
 There’s no one stopping anyone in America from getting out on the street and saying something or writing a letter or e-mailing and text messaging now that everything is now, now, now."

 Otep compared the song to "Warhead" from House Of Secrets.